PKUliujl/ChameleonBinder/README.md

 # ChameleonBinder
 ChameleonBinder is a method for designing small-molecule protein binders.
-It uses pseudo-Val residues to place ligands more precisely into binding pockets and converges within three iterative rounds of ligand-conditioned protein sequence design and structure prediction.
+It uses pseudo-Val residues to place ligands more precisely into binding pockets and converges with three iterative rounds of ligand-conditioned protein sequence design and structure prediction.

 ChameleonBinder depends on the following tools: